Reporting year 2023

 Parents in work and receiving one or more forms of government-funded or employer-provided support were asked what impact, if any, this support had had on their (and on their partner’s) job.
 The forms of support were: Government funded hours of childcare under the 15 or 30 hours offers; Tax-Free Childcare; Working Tax Credit and/or Child Tax Credit; employer-provided childcare vouchers; direct payments to a childcare provider made by an employer; and a childcare provider located at the parent or partner’s place of work.

-Parents were most likely to say that the support they received had enabled them to stay in work (31%, in line with 28% in 2021), maintain their working hours (18%, in line with 19% in 2021), or increase their working hours (16%, in line with 14% in 2021) (Accompanying Table 4.17).
-Three per cent of parents said the support had led them to decrease their working hours, in line with 2021 (5%).
+Parents were most likely to say that the support they received had enabled them to stay in work (33%, in line with 31% in 2022), maintain their working hours (18%, unchanged from 2022), or increase their working hours (16%, also unchanged from 2022) (Accompanying Table 4.17).
+Four per cent of parents said the support had led them to decrease their working hours, in line with 2022 (3%).

 There were some differences by the age of the children in the family about what impact the financial support had had.
-Families containing younger children (aged 0 to 4 years only) were more likely to say that the support they received enabled them to stay in work (37%, a rise from 30% in 2021 compared to 27% among families with children aged 5 to 14 years only, in line with 2021).
-Families with 0 to 4 year olds were also more likely than families with older children to say that the support had led them to increase their working hours, 18% (unchanged since 2021), compared to 13% of families with children aged 5 to 14 years only (which was a rise from 8% since 2021).
-Whilst families with children aged 5 to 14 years only were more likely than families with children aged 0 to 4 years only to say that the support had enabled them to decrease their working hours (4% compared to 2% of families with children aged 0 to 4 years, both of which were unchanged since 2021).
+Families containing younger children (aged 0 to 4 years only) were more likely to say that the support they received enabled them to stay in work (34%, in line with 37% in 2022 compared to 31% among families with children aged 5 to 14 years only, in line with 2022, 27%).
+Families with 0 to 4 year olds were also more likely than families with older children to say that the support had led them to increase their working hours, 20% (in line with 2022, 18%), compared to 11% of families with children aged 5 to 14 years only (in line with 13% in 2022) (Accompanying Table 4.17).

 Tax-Free Childcare

-Among parents with a child aged under 12 who had not applied for the Tax-Free Childcare scheme, 23% said they would ‘definitely’ or ‘probably’ apply for it in the future, in line with 2021 (22%) (Accompanying Table 5.25).
-For those who did not intend to apply for Tax-Free Childcare in the future, the main reasons were because they did not use formal childcare (21%), because they (or their partner) were not working (13%), because they claimed Universal Credit (17%) or Tax Credits (8%), or because they thought they (or their partner’s) income was too high (14%) (Accompanying Table 5.26).
+Among parents with a child aged under 12 who had not applied for the Tax-Free Childcare scheme, 20% said they would ‘definitely’ or ‘probably’ apply for it in the future, a decrease from 2022 (23%) (Accompanying Table 5.31).
+For those who did not intend to apply for Tax-Free Childcare in the future, the main reasons were because they did not use formal childcare (22%), because they claimed Universal Credit (20%), because they thought they (or their partner’s) income was too high (13%), or because they (or their partner) were not working (10%) (Accompanying Table 5.32).

-Among families with children aged 0 to 4 years only, almost three in five (58%) parents were aware of the Tax-Free Childcare scheme, a rise from 53% in 2021, and these families were more likely to be aware of the scheme than parents with children aged 5 to 14 years only (where 41% were aware, in line with 2021, 38%).
-Also, a higher percentages of families with children aged 0 to 4 years only, than families with children aged 5 to 14 years only, who had not applied to the scheme yet said that they intended to apply for Tax-Free Childcare (36%) compared to 19% among families with children aged 5 to 14 years only.
+Among families with children aged 0 to 4 years only, over three in five (61%) parents were aware of the Tax-Free Childcare scheme, in line with 58% in 2022, and these families were also more likely to be aware of the scheme than parents with children aged 5 to 14 years only (where 45% were aware, in line with 2022, 41%) (Accompanying Table 5.29).
+Also, a higher percentage of families with children aged 0 to 4 years only, than families with children aged 5 to 14 years only, who had not applied to the scheme yet said that they intended to apply for Tax-Free Childcare (33%) compared to 15% among families with children aged 5 to 14 years only (Accompanying Table 5.31).

 Perceptions of childcare and early years provision